ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_undefined
     DW_OP_reg0
-    DW_OP_shl (31)
+    DW_OP_shr (31)
-    DW_OP_lit0
+    DW_OP_lit15
     DW_OP_lit1
     DW_OP_bit_overlay
     DW_OP_reg1
-    DW_OP_lit8
+    DW_OP_lit0
     DW_OP_lit8
     DW_OP_bit_overlay

->   A 16 bit variable whose first bit resides in the 31st bit of register 0, whose
+>   A 16 bit variable whose most significant bit resides in the 31st bit of
->   next seven bits are undefined and whose second byte resides in the lower half
+>   register 0, whose next seven bits are undefined and whose second byte resides
->   of a 16 bit register 1.
+>   in the lower half of a 16 bit register 1.

 *Note: this needs to be checked for endian problems.
 It is a very weird expression and it is not entirely clear to me which bits within reg1 were intended to be represented in the final value.
 I changed the describing text to match what I inferred the original intent was.
-Also it wasn't perfectly clear to me if they meant bit 31 or the bit numbered 31 starting from 0.

 ### Section D.13 Figure D.66 replace: